-The FDD-type power connectors are additional power connectors If you are using more than one graphics cards, we recommend that you plug power cables from your power supply unit to the 5V/12V power connectors.
+The FDD-type power connectors are additional power connectors.
+If you are using more than one graphics cards, we recommend that you plug a power cable from your power supply unit to the 5V/12V power connector.
 This will provide more stability to the entire system.
 The system board will still work even if the additional power connector is not connected.